Chart Color Schemes

 Cultural Diversity

-Wembley is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Wembley was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Wembley has high cultural diversity, with 24.7% speaking a language other than English at home and 38.6% born overseas.
-Christianity is the main religion in Wembley, comprising 40.8%.
-Buddhism is overrepresented in Wembley at 8.5%, compared to 4.3% across Greater Perth.
+Wembley has a high level of cultural diversity, with 24.7% of its population speaking a language other than English at home and 38.6% born overseas.
+Christianity is the predominant religion in Wembley, comprising 40.8% of the population.
+However, Buddhism is notably overrepresented in Wembley compared to Greater Perth, making up 8.5% versus 4.3%.

 Frequently Asked Questions - Diversity